Abdulrahman-Adel/BC/README.md

 ## Approach

 using columntransformer and pipeline to handle missing data and onehotencode categorical columns.
-I droped all the rows with the additional category in "variable 6", "variable 7" and "variable 5". and i also droped columns "variable 17" and "variable 4"
+I droped all the rows with the additional category in "variable 6", "variable 7" and "variable 5". and i also droped columns "variable 17" , "variable 4" and "variable 19".

 ----